 Scudder Wagg is a consultant in public transit and multimodal transportation planning.
 His focus is on transit network redesign, facilitating conversations about multimodal planning issues, and applying innovative mapping tools to enrich conversations about planning issues.
 Scudder’s wide ranging experience in transportation planning includes network planning, multimodal transportation analysis, and environmental studies for state agencies, metropolitan planning organizations, local governments, and transit agencies.

 He has also successfully directed public and stakeholder outreach on numerous local, regional, and statewide transportation projects using his technical knowledge and broad experience to make transit and multimodal planning issues understandable to a wide audience.
-Scudder is based in Richmond, VA.
+Scudder is based in the Washington, DC area.

 Evan Landman, Principal Associate

 Evan Landman is a transit analyst and planner who fills a wide range of roles at Jarrett Walker + Associates, leading data analysis and the production of visual explanations, such as maps, graphics and charts, as well as contributing in a variety of ways to network planning tasks.
 Evan is also JWA’s “chief innovation officer,” developing new tools and techniques for visualizing transit data and engaging the public in transit decisions.